MBACP, PGDip, MSc, MA (Oxon), BA (Hons)

 Sessions are weekly and last 50 minutes.
 We can decide on shorter-term counselling (e.g. 6, 12 or 24 sessions) or longer-term psychotherapy.
 I currently only offer therapy to those 18 years or older.

-A private therapy room in Hove (BN3), central Brighton (BN2) or Fiveways (BN1).
+A light and quiet private therapy room in Hove (BN3).

 Reduced-cost slots may be available for students, or those who are unemployed or on low income.

-I offer an initial 50-minute meeting for £25.
+Our initial 50-minute meeting is charged at £20 for everyone.
 This is an opportunity for us to meet and explore what you are going through, what brings you to therapy, how therapy and my approach work, your hopes for therapy, and whether it feels like a good fit to work together.

 Getting in touch